Vera Deacon Regional History Fund

 It was launched on the 1 February 2008 in order to recognise and build on the generous donations provided by Stockton resident, author and historian, Vera Deacon.
-Since then many people from the wider community has generously donated to this fund, ensuring that many regional archives have now been accessioned and digitised and freely available to the wider research community.
+Since then many people from the wider community have generously donated to this fund, ensuring that many regional archives have now been accessioned and digitised and freely available to the wider research community.
 Most important of all, it has provided paid employment for people.

 Vera over the past 17 years has donated to assist the University’s Cultural Collections (formerly Archives, Rare Books & Special Collections Unit) in the Auchmuty Library.
 This generosity has provided paid employment for over half a dozen people, who have accessioned over 637 boxes of regional research archives containing many thousands of individual items, digitised over 2.5 kms of Hunter Regional maps and plans, many thousands of local photographic images that have had over 45 million hits on flickr, digitised over 209 hours of oral history recordings, digitised and indexed over 5000 pages of Children’s Homes Records for care leavers, sponsored the creation of a Virtual Reality 3D Aboriginal Newcastle landscape and Colonial Newcastle of 1825, and a NewHistory smartphone app showcasing Newcastle’s important historic places.
 Not a bad achievement for a pensioner from Stockton, New South Wales.
 We are forever thankful for this help, and for the cultural riches it has provided for the wider global community.

 Who is Vera Deacon?